rogervila/rogervila.github.io/index.md

 Competencies: PHP (I work with Laravel mainly), JS (Vue and React), Python, DevOPS tools (Docker + Swarm, Jenkins) and Databases (SQL, NoSQL and Graph, mainly Neo4J)

-📦  These are some of the projects I have created:

-- **[Array Diff Multidimensional](https://github.com/rogervila/array-diff-multidimensional)**: Compare the difference between two multidimensional arrays in PHP.
-- **[PHP SonarQube Scanner](https://github.com/rogervila/php-sonarqube-scanner)**: Run SonarQube Scanner with composer.
-- **[Laravel Email Failer](https://github.com/rogervila/laravel-email-failer)**: Trigger email failures to assert what happens on your Laravel Application when an email fails to send.

 Check my [GitHub profile](https://github.com/rogervila) to see more repositories or drop me a message.

 <button class="button is-primary" onclick="typeof Chatra !== 'undefined' && Chatra('openChat', true)">Chat with me!</button>

 🙌 Thank you!